 Online Poker in Pennsylvania: What’s Happened So Far

-Back in October 2017 legislation to legalise online poker in the state passed.
-The new law also sees the legalisation of online casino games and slots, daily fantasy sports, and online lottery sales.
+Back in October 2017 legislation to legalize Pennsylvania online poker in the state passed.
+The new law also sees the legalization of online casino games and slots, daily fantasy sports, and online lottery sales.
 Sports betting is expected to be allowed as and when it is permitted by federal law.